cbonoz/portiq/README.md

 # portiq
-PortIQ App for USC Supply Chain Digital Transformation Hackathon
+PortIQ App for USC Supply Chain Digital Transformation Hackathon.
+3rd Place Winner.

 ### Server Code
-TODO: Add a top level server/ folder that contains the server code.
+Server code is located in the root server folder.
+Starts a flask server which is responsible for maintaining and updating port scheduling  and records. python port_server.py

-### App Code
+### Android App Code
-All other content.
+All other files and content.